BlueBerry-Registry/v6-t-test-py/docs/v6-t-test-py/privacy.rst

       - Risk eliminated?
       - Risk analysis
     * - Reconstruction
-      - ⚠
+      - ✔
-      - May happen if ...
+      -
     * - Differencing
       - ❌
-      - Possible by doing A then B...
+      - It is potentially possible to single out a patient by selecting subgroups of patients.
     * - Deep Leakage from Gradients (DLG)
       - ✔
       -